-Because this is a Honey-Bee-nest.
-Derived from quiet observation of bees in the wild, in their natural habitat, not in a hive, but in the wild, in tree stumps.
-Think more "tree stump" than "beehive".
+Derived from quiet observation of bees in the wild, in their natural setting, not in a hive, but in tree stumps.
+Try to think more... "tree stump" than "beehive".

 Install in your garden any time of the year, just follow the instructions included with the hive.
-The Gardeners Beehive is this big because it has to be.
-It's for honey bees, there is only one type of honey bee in the UK, this is not for the 300+ types of bumble / solitary / masonry bee.
+The Gardeners Beehive is this big because bees need an area for honey and for babies.
+It's for honey bees, this is not for the 300+ types of bumble / solitary / masonry bee.

 When you get your hive, you will have everything you need to get started.
 The instructions will explain a good location to set your hive up .
 Then spray with lure and announce you are ready, to all passing bees.